Exiles Witness Collusion Between North Korea and China Over Persecution of Christians

-Collusion between the communist authorities in North Korea and neighbouring China over the arrest, punishment and forced repatriation of Christians has been described by exiles interviewed by the London-based campaign group, Korea Future Initiative (KFI).
+Collusion between the communist authorities in North Korea and neighboring China over the arrest, punishment and forced repatriation of Christians has been described by exiles interviewed by the London-based advocacy group Korea Future Initiative (KFI).

-Investigators documented the torture and abuse of North Koreans in China, which took place before they were deported back to their home country where they were tortured further and sent to brutal “re-education” camps for the “crime” of their Christian faith.
-The testimonies affirm rumours that the Chinese government cooperates with North Korean authorities to forcibly repatriate those who cross the border.
+Investigators documented the torture and abuse of North Koreans in China, which took place before they were deported back to their home country, where they were tortured further and sent to brutal “re-education” camps for the “crime” of their Christian faith.
+The testimonies affirm rumors that the Chinese government cooperates with North Korean authorities to forcibly repatriate those who cross the border.